AmadeusW/amadeusw.github.io/_posts/2016-01-22-custom-resource-files-in-uwp-windows-10.md

 layout: post
 title: Custom resource files in UWP
 category: iot
-permalink: iot/connect-to-ADC-using-SPI-in-windows-10
+permalink: iot/custom-resource-files-in-uwp-windows-10
 tags: [iot, csharp, windows]
 ---

-I made a rookie mistake of hardcoding the API token (key) to a weather service.
-I then committed the code to a public github repo, and did it all live on camera when recording an episode of [Coding with Amadeus: Smart Mirror](https://www.youtube.com/watch?v=NCMQIH0ilLo).
+I made a rookie mistake of hardcoding the weather service API token (key) into a public github repo, and did it all live on camera when recording an episode of [Coding with Amadeus: Smart Mirror](https://www.youtube.com/watch?v=NCMQIH0ilLo).
+A good way to secure a secret token is to load it from a resource file.
+This isn't as easy in Universal Windows Platform.
+In this blog post I will explore this subject and provide code

 # Protect the API token

-When an API key (token) is leaked, the recovery steps are straightforward:
+When an API key (token) is leaked, you need to invalidate the leaked token, make sure it won't get leaked again, and get a new token:

 1. Reset the API token
   * Ideally, the service provider offers a reset of the API token.
 You click a button, get a new token, and the old one becomes invalid.